Men's Health Myths: From Viagra Tales to Hair Growth Legends

 Myth: Shaving Your Head Will Make Hair Grow Back Thicker

 Do not bother.
-But the good news about this myth is that it does not cost anything.
+On the plus side, this myth does not cost anything.
 You could spend a fortune chasing other so-called

 remedies that do not work either, like creams, scalp massage, and vitamins.